raku

 21__

 With this in mind, and many years after performing and recording these tracks, I now hear the drama, even the trauma, of my life at that time.
-As a daily writer of words, my hand written journals now scanned and easily accessible, I returned to the day and week these files were generated to find a breif note “improvising today” surrounded by pages of domestic matters.
+As a daily writer of words, my hand written journals now scanned and easily accessible, I returned to the day and week these files were generated to find a brief note “improvising today” surrounded by pages of domestic concerns.
 Again, this is an example of the contradiction of art meant only to be trace of the task at hand, one bereft of emotion as performances are indelibly attached to process and everything else.

 Chapter Two - Bows